Fragility-aware Classification for Understanding Risk and Improving Generalization: FI-based Deep Neural Network Training

-Table \ref{tab:medmnist} shows that the ERM model and the Wasserstein FI-based model perform comparably in terms of accuracy and AUC.
+{ Table \ref{tab:medmnist} shows that the ERM model and the Wasserstein FI-based model perform comparably in terms of accuracy and AUC.
 However, the FI-based model significantly outperforms the ERM model in cross-entropy and FI.
 Notably, the improvement in cross-entropy highlights the strong out-of-sample performance of the FI-based model.
 On the downside, the Wasserstein model requires more training epochs to converge, making it more computationally expensive.
-In our experiment, the Wasserstein model requires 17\% more epochs to stop than the ERM model on average.
+On average, the Wasserstein model requires 43\% more epochs to stop than the ERM model.